Here Are 16 Skin Care Tips to Solve Your Face Acne Problem

 You are about to get out of the bathroom when you noticed a red dot on the side of your nose.
 It's the first day of the week and this is bad.
 You move your face closer to the mirror to have a better look and there it is.
-You wonder why in the world you got acne.
+You wonder why you got sudden small acne on the face.

 Acne is a complaint of the teenage years, but some people in their middle age and beyond still experience acne.
 Women 35 years and some even older are still prone to acne flare-ups.
 Acne can be a result of pimples, whiteheads, and blackheads.
 Once the pores of the skin get clogged it gradually become inflamed lesions.